-Failure of Hydrostatic Equilibrium
+Hydrostatic Equilibrium

 Most things in the universe that are supported by pressure are in approximate hydrostatic equilibrium.
 Why?
 Ask class: what would happen if an object were dramatically out of hydrostatic equilibrium?
 It would then evolve dynamically.
 Ask class: on what typical timescale would it evolve?
 If gravity is unopposed, then the object will collapse or explode, on roughly a free-fall time scale.
-To order of magnitude, this is the same as the orbital timescale, or $\sqrt{R^3/(GM)}$ , where M is the mass and R the typical radius of the object (it doesn't have to be spherically symmetric).
-The average density is $\bar{\rho} \sim M/R^3$ , ignoring inconvenient factors of $4\pi/3$ or whatever, so the dynamical time is $t{\rm dyn} \sim 1/\sqrt{G\bar{\rho}}$ .
-For $\rho = 1$ g cm-3, the density of water (or the Sun, roughly), the dynamical time is about an hour.
+To order of magnitude, this is the same as the orbital timescale, or $\sqrt{R^3/(GM)}$, where M is the mass and R the typical radius of the object (it doesn't have to be spherically symmetric).
+The average density is $\bar{\rho} \sim M/R^3$, ignoring inconvenient factors of $4\pi/3$ or whatever, so the dynamical time is $t{\rm dyn} \sim 1/\sqrt{G\bar{\rho}}$.
+For $\rho = 1000$ kg m-3, the density of water (or the Sun, roughly), the dynamical time is about an hour.

 Ask class: so, why is it that such a tiny minority of astronomical objects is seen to be dramatically out of hydrostatic equilibrium?
 It's because such an object evolves so fast that we have little chance to see it in that state.
 Ask class: what is an example of an object that is far out of hydrostatic equilibrium?
 A supernova!
 However, a star that goes supernova in another galaxy (i.e., almost all of those seen) might be visible to us for a few years, whereas the typical parent star lives for tens of millions of years, so the supernova (and its evolving remnant) is only visible for $\sim 10^{-7}$ of the lifetime.
 The core collapse itself lasts only a few seconds.
 Ask class: why are so many supernovae seen, if they are so rare?
 They are bright, so you can see them at incredible distances.
-This kind of tradeoff happens all the time in extragalactic astronomy.
-Rare things are less common (duh!), but bright things (that tend to be rare) can be seen much farther away than dim things.
-There is therefore a huge bias towards seeing bright things, unless you're really careful.
-Example: Ask class: if you went to a dark spot on the Earth and looked out, what would you guess to be the average spectral class of the stars you can see with your naked eye?
-It's about spectral class A, much brighter than the Sun.
-The overwhelming majority of stars are intrinsically dimmer than the Sun, but bright ones can be seen much farther away.
-In cosmology, the bias towards bright objects is called Malmquist bias.
+As we've discussed, this kind of tradeoff happens all the time in extragalactic astronomy.

-Now back to our regularly scheduled program.
 Since objects far out of hydrostatic equilibrium don't last long in that state, one more typically finds objects that are slightly out of hydrostatic equilibrium, and hence evolve over long times.
-As we said in the last lecture, this typically means that the long-term evolution of many things reduces to a competition between gravity and everything else; since gravity is always attractive, other things must intervene to repel bits of matter and prevent everything from collapsing into a black hole!
+This typically means that the long-term evolution of many things reduces to a competition between gravity and everything else; since gravity is always attractive, other things must intervene to repel bits of matter and prevent everything from collapsing into a black hole!
 Ask class: what are examples of effects that can oppose gravity?
 Orbital motion, or centrifugal effects, are one example.
 Pressure or temperature or velocity shear are other examples.
 Magnetic fields also exert an opposing force, since field lines repel each other.

 In order to consider all this in a specific context, let's think about the basics of star formation.
-The average density of the galaxy is around $10^{-24}$ g cm-3, but the average density of a star is $\sim 1$ g cm-3, so obviously a rather substantial density increase has happened!
+The average density of the galaxy is around 10^{-21} kg m-3, but the average density of a star is ~ 1000 kg m-3, so obviously a rather substantial density increase has happened!
 On large scales, gravity dominates, so we have to think about gravitational collapse.
 We need to find a condition for when something collapses and when it doesn't.